 The Sweet Taste of Summer

 Freezing fresh cherries for later use keeps the sweet taste of summer around.
 And it's super easy to do—all you need is a freezer.
 You can eat them straight out of the freezer for a cooling snack on a sweltering summer day.
 Frozen cherries also work as a natural thickener in smoothies (the same way ice thickens a blended drink).
 But adding frozen cherries to baked goods might just be the best use of all.
 For muffins, bread, and pies, frozen cherries provide the same sweetness of fresh and no defrosting is needed.
-Thanksgiving cherry pie anyone?
+Cherry pie anyone?

 Selecting and Storing Cherries